LewdLeah/Localized-Languages/README.md

 <summary>Expand to learn why step 20 matters so much ℹ️</summary>
 ​

 LoLa _relies_ on step 20 (or step 19) in order to correctly identify the requested language.
-There is simply no other way for it to determine the player's language, so I strongly recommend including `{Language: ${Select your language or leave empty:}}` anywhere within your scenario's Opening plot component.
+Therefore I strongly recommend including `{Language: ${Select your language or leave empty:}}` anywhere within your scenario's Opening plot component.

 Players of published works aren't going to understand this on their own, so it's extremely helpful for Creators to follow this step.
+And, if there's one thing I've learned from AI Dungeon players, it's that virtually no one reads the description.
+And that may be especially true for the players we're trying to help here.

-It dramatically simplifies communication and prevents confusion.
-As a Creator myself, I strongly believe a seamless user experience is the _most important thing_ for successful scenarios.
-That is my personal opinion.
+Anyway, using this placeholder dramatically simplifies usage and prevents confusion.
+As a Creator myself, I strongly believe seamless user experiences are the _most important factor_ for highly successful scenarios.
+That's my personal opinion.
 </details>

 ## Useful Links